 I heart brand.
 The proper expression of any brand brings a halo effect of professionalism, honesty and optimism.
 Brands like Harley-Davidson, Starbucks, and North Face keep finding different ways to have fun within their very narrow brand voices.
 And I too, am a brand.
-I’ve been in the ad agency world as a creative for over 25 years now.
-Starting as a writer, moving to art direction, creative leader, creative director and, currently, ECD.
+I’ve been in the ad agency world as a creative director and brand strategist for over 26 years now.
 I am nothing if not energetic, positive and enthusiastic about brand expression.

 I have developed a comprehensive brand process and workshop that I have been employing for over a decade.
 It’s been wildly successful at getting to the heart and soul of organizations ranging from small towns, water parks, banks and food companies.
 The brand frameworks I’ve written have been the basis of many successful campaigns and are embraced by many a CMO.

 I also speak and demonstrate the value of great branding.
 My talk covers the anatomy and physiology of successful brands.
 I also dive into archetypes and the benefits of identifying what kind of brand persona fits you or your organization.
 This is my work, my passion, and my brainpower.
 Connect with me, and feel free to reach out when you need a great speaker, hard work done, crab cakes eaten, or rubber burnt.

 Brands are human.
 (Although that doesn’t mean corporations are people.)
 The complexity of fear, love, desire, hope, goals, and many other idiosyncratic details are present within the animal of a well developed brand.
 There are common themes, interpersonal relationships and a host of customer touch points that need to align in order for the brand to walk and talk.
 Many organizations personify brand through a leader within the ranks, others rally around their flagship product or faithful customers to find brand continuity, and yet others hack one together similar to the work of Dr. Frankenstein.